nguyenwinle/linux-server-configuration/README.md

 - python database_setup.py

 Install following packages:
-- pip install sqlalchemy, psycopg2, jinja2, flask, oauth2client, requests
+- pip install sqlalchemy psycopg2 jinja2 flask oauth2client requests

 ### 21. Make sure no remote connections to the database are allowed
 Check if the contents of this file: